Raving Dave Fans Unite!

 Q: Did the Smithereens back him on his tours?

-A: No. On his tours, he is backed by a very competent band (with loads of personality) that he has assembled from musicians based out of LA.
+The make up of Dave's band has been fluid over the years.
+He is backed by a very competent band (with loads of personality) that he has assembled from musicians based out of LA and New York.
 This merry band varies from tour to tour, but has featured Dave Jenkins on bass, Jim LaSpesa (often introduced as "Jim Davis" by Dave) on drums and backing vocals, Dave Nolte on keyboards, rhythm guitar and harmonica, Jonathan Lea on guitar and keyboards, Brian Myers on guitar and Derrick Anderson on bass.
 Andrew Sandoval (rhythm guitar and harmonica) has not toured with Dave since the first few tours, but the summer 2000 tour featured the return of Kristian Hoffman on keyboards.
+In 2013, Tom Currier, of Jigsaw Seen joined the band to play bass and keyboards.

 Typically, three or four of these musicians back him at a time.
-Jim LaSpesa has held the position behind the drum kit for every tour to date, with the exception of the June, 2004 date at the Stadtwerk Festival in Potsdam, Germany, where his son Simon sat behind the drum kit.
+Jim LaSpesa held the position behind the drum kit for every tour until the June, 2004 date at the Stadtwerk Festival in Potsdam, Germany, where Dave's son Simon sat behind the drum kit.

 In Kinks Preservation Society Digest #2462, Dave Jenkins explained that Dennis Diken, Jim Babjek and Mike Mesaros of the Smithereens were originally approached to be Dave's back up band on his first tour.
 For whatever reason, that did not come about, and Dave lined up a band comprised of some of the other LA musicians mentioned above.
 A misunderstanding when booking Dave's early shows caused the Smithereens to be billed as a separate act on Dave's first tour.